curlysemi/Sisyphus/README.md

       -d, --on-disk             When checking HintPath discrepancies, check that the packages are on disk.

+      -m, --missing             Check for dependencies listed in packages.config that are missing from the project file.

       -e, --errors              Consider any issues to be errors (non-zero return).

       -i, --input               Input project file of solution file path.

       -v, --verbose             Run with verbose logging.

       -c, --config              Set the path for the 'Sisyphus.js' configuration file (commands that take an input path argument will check for a nearby config file by default).

       --help                    Display this help screen.